 The message of the kingdom is hidden1,5 for those that are not truly listening2 for it (or, as other Scripture puts it, seeking it).
 Teaching in parables (or figures of speech3) was Jesus’ practice7 as a prophet of God6 in order to distinguish those that were truly seeking truth4.
 This was consistent with how God spoke through His prophets of old8.

 The New Testament begins with the books called the Gospels (Matthew, Mark, Luke, and John) and the accounts of the life of Jesus.
 Jesus was the Son of God and promise of the new covenant.
 But did Jesus live under the new covenant?
-No, Jesus did not live [more]
+Jesus lived under2,3 the [more]

 The "Root of David" is a proper name used in Scripture, in particular in the book of Revelation1.
 As is typical in Bible books of prophecy, a highly figurative and visual term is used to describe something...but what?
 Many times, we are not able to absolutely assert the prophets' [more]

 Did Jesus sin while He walked the earth?
 Some might argue the question is mute, believing that He couldn't sin since He was the Son of God.
 However, Scripture is clear on that point -- while Jesus was the Son of God, He was at the same time fully human. [more]